samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 #### Hospital SHAP and 10k cohort

-When using the 10k cohort, changing the one-hot encoding to mimic all patients attending each of the 132 hospitals, we found that the median hospital SHAP value for the 10k patients correlated very closely with the predicted thrombolysis use in the 10k cohort at each hospital (r-squared = 0.947 for full SHAP and r-squared = 0.944 for the main effect), confirming that the hospital SHAP is providing a key insight into a hopsital's predisposition to use thrombolysis.
+When using the 10k cohort, changing the one-hot encoding to mimic all patients attending each of the 132 hospitals, we found that the median hospital SHAP value for the 10k patients correlated very closely with the predicted thrombolysis use in the 10k cohort at each hospital (r-squared = 0.947 for full SHAP and r-squared = 0.944 for the main effect), confirming that the hospital SHAP is providing a key insight into a hospital's predisposition to use thrombolysis.

 <img src="./images/04_xgb_10_features_10k_cohort_attended_hosp_shap.jpg" width="400"/>

+*Correlations between median hospital SHAP value or the median SHAP main effect value, and the predicted thrombolysus rate of the 10k cohort of patients at each hopsital.*

-Though we model the same 10k patients going to all hospitals, we found that the SHAP interaction effect (the difference between the full SAHP value and the SHAP main effect) differed between hospitals.
+Though we model the same 10k patients going to all hospitals, we found that the SHAP interaction effect (the difference between the full SHAP value and the SHAP main effect) differed between hospitals.
 This demonstrated how the hospital SHAP is partly dependent on the patients attending (and the hospital's predisposition to give thrombolysis to different groups of patients).

 <img src="./images/04_xgb_10_features_10k_cohort_individual_hosp_shap_value_and_maineffect_attend_vs_notattend_boxplot.jpg" width="800"/>

+*Boxplots for the SHAP value (composed of the sum of the main effect and the interaction effects) and the SHAP main effect value, for each of 132 hospitals, when evaluated with the 10k patient cohort.*

 ### Waterfall plots for individual patient predictions